Take a Daytrip: History

 The duo met while Baptiste and Biral were attending New York University and started producing in 2014.
+In 2016, they collaborated with Rockstar Games to produce the score of the Grand Theft Auto Online update; 'Import/Export'.
 They have produced many hit singles, with their first notable track being "Mo Bamba" by Sheck Wes in 2017, which peaked at number six on the Billboard Hot 100.
-Their highest-charting singles currently are "The Scotts" by Travis Scott and Kid Cudi and "Montero (Call Me by Your Name)" and "Industry Baby" by Lil Nas X, all of which peaked at number one on the Billboard Hot 100.
+Their highest-charting singles currently are "The Scotts" by Travis Scott and Kid Cudi and "Montero (Call Me by Your Name)" and "Industry Baby" by Lil Nas X, both of which peaked at number one on the Billboard Hot 100.
+In 2025, Baptiste and Biral were announced as one of the remixers for the 2026 FIFA World Cup theme, representing the New York metropolitan area.